'Did the baby mama do it?' Affidavit indicates alleged Longmont shooter, mail carrier had child together, domestic issues

 Schreiner additionally told investigators she was the only person who had access to her vehicle and phone.

-Following the investigation Schreiner was arrested.
+Following the interview Schreiner was arrested.
 She is scheduled to appear in court on Tuesday.